Rhythmic Gymnastics World Cup: Current format

 The current format of the World Cup divides the tournament in a series of events staged annually.
 In each of the stages, the top three gymnasts or groups in each apparatus, as well as in the all-around competition, are awarded medals and prize money.
 The stages usually attract the best rhythmic gymnasts in the world, with a considerable number of medalists at the Olympic Games and the World Championships competing in each event.
-FIG may also allow federations to organize parallel events to the World Cup series, such as junior tournaments.
+The FIG may also allow federations to organize parallel events to the World Cup series, such as junior tournaments.
 These tournaments, however, are not official FIG competitions and are not considered part of the World Cup Series.

 After each stage, gymnasts are awarded points according to their placement (not only in medal positions) in the all-around and each of the four apparatuses.
 Groups are also awarded points according to placement in the all-around competition and each of the two routines.
 After the last event of the World Cup series, the 3 or 4 best results at the World Cup stages count towards a ranking list.
 The same is true for the World Challenge Cup series.
 The individual gymnast (or group) with the highest number of points in each apparatus (or each routine) is then declared the winner of the World Cup series.
 A separate ranking also defines the winners in each apparatus (or each routine) of the World Challenge Cup series.
 Winners receive a cup at the end of the series.